 8. The artist had some help with this painting from his workshop

 As soon as he became an independent artist, Rubens set up a workshop in his hometown of Antwerp.
-This allowed him to produce paintings at a massive scale, especially since he was also a court painter and didn’t have to register his pupils at the Guild of Saint Luke.
+This allowed him to produce paintings on a massive scale, especially since he was also a court painter and didn’t have to register his pupils at the Guild of Saint Luke.

 This also means that it’s not exactly sure with all of his works what stake he eventually had in each painting.
-With this painting it’s assumed that his share consisted of:
+With this painting, it’s assumed that his share consisted of:

 - Create a “modello“, a smaller version of the eventual work which was critiqued by the patron.

 - Make drawings of human figures using real models.

 - Put the final touches on the painting when his assistants were finished.